PLATINUM2023

 As an agency, each program's KPI progress is tracked on a monthly, quarterly, and annual basis using scorecard reviews, client satisfaction surveys, outcome measurements, and internal monitoring reviews by our Performance & Quality Improvement team.

-Thompson is committed to meeting the rigorous expectations of the Joint Commission, and continually evaluates each area of the agency according to objectives and outcomes, making change as necessary to be sure we are helping each client succeed.
+Thompson is committed to meeting the rigorous expectations of Council on Accreditation, and continually evaluates each area of the agency according to objectives and outcomes, making change as necessary to be sure we are helping each client succeed.

 97% of clients were satisfied with their services, exceeding the 90% goal.